Surtr: Theories

+A link has been proposed with Śuri, the Etruscan god of Sun, volcanic fire and underworld, noting that they also share the same etymology.

-Scholar Bertha Phillpotts theorizes that the figure of Surtr was inspired by Icelandic eruptions, and that he was a volcano demon.
+The scholar Bertha Phillpotts theorizes that the figure of Surtr was inspired by Icelandic eruptions, and that he was a volcano demon.
 Scholar Andy Orchard theorizes that the description of Surtr found in Gylfaginning "appears to owe something to biblical and patristic notions of the angel with a flaming sword who expelled Adam and Eve from paradise and who stands guard over the Garden of Eden."
 Scholar John Lindow states that the name Surtr may imply Surtr's charred appearance.